 Articulate the Community Bank Model: the site needs to convey the core aim of Bendigo Bank: helping to facilitate community outcomes through banking.

-Write business: Key stakeholders in the project were keen that the website didn't just improve customer satisfaction, but created measurable new business for the bank.
+Create business: Key stakeholders in the project were keen that the website didn't just improve customer satisfaction, but created measurable new business for the bank.

 Bendigo Bank came to Squiz after doing some research on competitor sites and tracing the work back to us.
 We worked together to develop a complete solution from both a technical standpoint as well as a user experience and design standpoint.